PA - Programmatic Agreement

 "The Purpose of Park Roads", last revised in 1984, provides design guidelines and park road classifications applicable to all park units.

-Employees of the National Park Service who typically reside in or near a National Park or Monument.
+Employees of the National Park Service (NPS) who typically reside in or near a National Park or Monument.

 Parks Transportation & Allocation Tracking System (PTATS)

 A web based application which enables both the NPS and FLH staff to identify NPS Park Roads and Parkways projects approved for implementation and to track approvals at each stage of the project.
-The application meets NPS and Federal Lands Highway requirements to track projects, including funding requests, funding approvals, and project document tracking such as project agreements and revegetation plans.
+The application meets NPS and Federal Lands Highway (FLH) requirements to track projects, including funding requests, funding approvals, and project document tracking such as project agreements and revegetation plans.
 Formerly the Master Budget Sheet (MBS).

 PART - Program Assessment Rating Tool